poweredbyniks/SQL-interview-questions/README.md

 Steps to create a Scheduled Job :

-1. Connect to the database of SQL server in SQL Server Management Studio.
+1.Connect to the database of SQL server in SQL Server Management Studio.
 On the SQL Server Agent, we will find a Jobs folder.

-2. Right click on jobs and choose Add New.
+2.Right click on jobs and choose Add New.

-3. A New Job window will come into view.
+3.A New Job window will come into view.
 Give an associated name for the same.

-4. Click next on the “Steps” in the left list of options.
+4.Click next on the “Steps” in the left list of options.
 An SQL job can have multiple steps either in the form of SQL declaration or a stored practice call.

-5. Click on the “Schedules” in the left list of options.
+5.Click on the “Schedules” in the left list of options.
 An SQL job can comprise of one or supplementary schedules.
 It is basically the instance at which SQL job will jog itself.
 We can spell out returning schedules also.

 ### When are we going to use truncate and delete?

-1. TRUNCATE is a DDL command, whereas DELETE is a DML command.
+1.TRUNCATE is a DDL command, whereas DELETE is a DML command.

-2. We can’t execute a trigger in case of TRUNCATE whilst with DELETE, we can accomplish a trigger.
+2.We can’t execute a trigger in case of TRUNCATE whilst with DELETE, we can accomplish a trigger.

-3. TRUNCATE is quicker than DELETE, for the reason that when we use DELETE to delete the data, at that time it store the whole statistics in the rollback gap on or after where we can get the data back after removal.
+3.TRUNCATE is quicker than DELETE, for the reason that when we use DELETE to delete the data, at that time it store the whole statistics in the rollback gap on or after where we can get the data back after removal.
 In case of TRUNCATE, it will not store data in rollback gap and will unswervingly rub it out.
 TRUNCATE do not recover the deleted data.

-4. We can use any condition in WHERE clause using DELETE but it is not possible with TRUNCATE.5.If a table is referenced by any foreign key constraints, then TRUNCATE won’t work.
+4.We can use any condition in WHERE clause using DELETE but it is not possible with TRUNCATE.5.If a table is referenced by any foreign key constraints, then TRUNCATE won’t work.

 ### Explain correlated query work?